Damascus: Seljuq and Ayyubid periods

-With the arrival of the Seljuq Turks in the late 11th century, Damascus again became the capital of independent states.
+With the arrival of the nomadic Seljuq Turks from Central Asia in the late 11th century, Damascus again became the capital of independent states.
 It was ruled by Abu Sa'id Taj ad-Dawla Tutush I starting in 1079 and he was succeeded by his son Abu Nasr Duqaq in 1095.
-The Seljuqs established a court in Damascus and a systematic reversal of Shia inroads in the city.
+The Seljuks established a court in Damascus and a systematic reversal of Shia inroads in the city.
 The city also saw an expansion of religious life through private endowments financing religious institutions (madrasas) and hospitals (maristans).
 Damascus soon became one of the most important centers of propagating Islamic thought in the Muslim world.
 After Duqaq died in 1104, his mentor (atabeg), Toghtekin, took control of Damascus and the Burid line of the Seljuq dynasty.
 Under Duqaq and Toghtekin, Damascus experienced stability, elevated status, and a revived role in commerce.
 In addition, the city's Sunni majority enjoyed being a part of the larger Sunni framework effectively governed by various Turkic dynasties who in turn were under the moral authority of the Baghdad-based Abbasids.

+The twin muqarnas domes of the Nur al-Din Madrasa.

 While the rulers of Damascus were preoccupied in conflict with their fellow Seljuqs in Aleppo and Diyarbakir, the Crusaders, who arrived in the Levant in 1097, conquered Jerusalem, Mount Lebanon and Palestine.
 Duqaq seemed to have been content with Crusader's rule as a buffer between his dominion and the Fatimid Caliphate of Egypt.
-Toghtekin, however, saw the Western invaders as a viable threat to Damascus which, at the time, nominally included Homs, the Beqaa Valley, Hauran, and the Golan Heights as part of its territories.
+Toghtekin, however, saw the Western invaders as a viable threat to Damascus, which, at the time, nominally included Homs, the Beqaa Valley, Hauran, and the Golan Heights as part of its territories.
 With military support from Sharaf al-Din Mawdud of Mosul, Toghtekin managed to halt Crusader raids in the Golan and Hauran.
 Mawdud was assassinated in the Umayyad Mosque in 1109, depriving Damascus of northern Muslim backing and forcing Toghtekin to agree to a truce with the Crusaders in 1110.
 In 1126, the Crusader army led by Baldwin II fought Burid forces led by Toghtekin at Marj al-Saffar near Damascus; however, despite their tactical victory, the Crusaders failed in their objective to capture Damascus.